 It is not possible to obtain a worldwide registration, but there are ways of registering a design in more than one country in a cost-effective manner.
 An EU design registration gives protection in all countries in the EU.
 The Hague Agreement allows you to file one application which at least initially covers lots of different countries, enabling considerable cost savings.
 This single application can lead to a separate registration in each country included in the initial single application.

 Yes.
 The validity of your design registration can be challenged at any time, including after registration.
-In particular, a third party can apply to invalidate your design registration by showing that the design should not have been registered in the first place, for example, on the grounds that the design was the same as, or was too similar to, an existing design when the design application was filed.
+A third party can apply to invalidate your design registration by showing that the design should not have been registered in the first place, for example, on the grounds that the design was the same as, or was too similar to, an existing design when the design application was filed.

 In most countries, renewal fees must be paid for a design registration to remain in force.
 In the UK and Europe, a design registration lasts for 25 years from the date of application, subject to the payment of renewal fees every 5 years.